changxin-ge/agent-in-a-day-with-watsonx-orchestrate/lab/README.md

   * **Tools** are functions the agent can call, such as APIs or custom code, extending the agent’s capabilities beyond what the LLM knows.
   * **Agents** are other agents, either within watsonx Orchestrate or external (such as watsonx.ai agents), that can handle a request or parts of it.

+> TODO Revert back to `Default` as the agent style.
 6. You can select the **Large Language Model** the agent uses and the **style**.
 For this agent, select **llama-3-405b-instruct** and the agent style as **ReAct**.

 ![Agent Style and Model](images/agent_style_model.png)